David Villar Player Props: Giants vs. Cardinals

 David Villar At The Plate

-- In 35.0% of his games this year (seven of 20), Villar has picked up at least one hit, and in three of those games (15.0%) he recorded at least two.
+- Villar has picked up a hit in 33.3% of his 21 games this year, with at least two hits in 14.3% of them.

-- In 20 games played this year, he has hit a homer in two of them.
+- He has homered in two of 21 games played this season, and in 3.8% of his plate appearances.

-- Villar has driven home a run in four games this season (20.0%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on one occasion..
+- In 19.0% of his games this season, Villar has driven in at least one run.
+In three of those games (14.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.